SNAPlabgroup/ANLffr/README.rst

 ANLffr
 ==========

-From the `Auditory Neuroscience Lab at Boston University <http://www.cns.bu.edu/~shinn/ANL/index.html>`_, a set of tools to analyze and interpret auditory steady-state responses, particularly the subcortical kind commonly known as frequency-following responses (FFRs).
+From the `Auditory Neuroscience Lab at Boston University <http://www.cns.bu.edu/~shinn/ANL/index.html>`_, and the `Systems Neuroscience of Auditory Perception lab at Purdue University <https://engineering.purdue.edu/SNAPLab>`_, a set of tools to analyze and interpret auditory steady-state responses, particularly the subcortical kind commonly known as frequency-following responses (FFRs).
 In particular, the package provides code for multitaper-analysis of spectra and phase locking along with complex-principal component analysis of phase-locking for multichannel FFRs.
-Support for "bootstrapping" any of the included functions is also available.
+Support for "bootstrapping" any of the included functions is also available via the ``boostrap`` module.
-The project homepage is http://nmr.mgh.harvard.edu/~hari/ANLffr/.
+Finally, time-frequency analysis can also be performed flexibly using the ``tfr`` module.
+Although originally created to analyze steady-state electrophysiological responses, the generality of the spectral analysis and time-frequency analysis function allow them to be applied widely.
 Typical usage would begin with::

     #!/usr/bin/env python